spryker/spryker-docs/_includes/pbc/all/install-features/202307.0/install-dynamic-multistore-the-prices-feature.md

 {% endinfo_block %}

-This document describes how to integrate the  Dynamic Store + Prices feature into a Spryker project.
+This document describes how to install Dynamic Store + the Prices feature.

 ## Install feature core

 ### Prerequisites

-To start feature integration, overview and install the necessary features:
+Install the required features:

 | NAME | VERSION |
 | --- | --- |